peterellisjones/sg-inquisitor/README.md

 ### No IP Ranges
 IP Ranges are dangerous.
-Unless security groups are whitelisted as public, The Inquisitor will delete any permissions allowing access on _0.0.0.0/0_
+Unless security groups are whitelisted as public, The Inquisitor will delete any permissions allowing access on IPs that are 0.0.0.0 or where the CIDR (the number after the slash in 1.2.3.4/32) isn't 32.

 __Bad__
     ![](http://i.imgur.com/D1RWt3Q.png)